About us

 What We Do

-Cyprus Dog Rescue is a non-profit, no kill, volunteer organization dedicated to the rescue, care, rehabilitation, and re-homing of abused and abandoned dogs.
+Cyprus Dog Rescue is a no-kill, volunteer registered charity dedicated to the rescue, care, rehabilitation, and re-homing of abused and abandoned dogs.

 Our main goals are: